 When she was two days old and we just got home from the hospital, Little Leia was really sleepy, so she wasn’t very interested in nursing.
 But we had a makeshift solution that I literally only had to use that one day: Use a spoon.
 Like I said, colostrum is pretty thick, so you can hand express a little into a tablespoon and then tip it into your baby’s mouth.
 It worked great, and by that night, Leia was nursing just fine!

 If you continue to have problems with latch, don’t stress.
-Make sure to contact a lactation consultant (there’s likely one at your local hospital) or your local La Leche League leader, and they can give you detailed help based on your specific situation.
+Make sure to contact a certified lactation consultant (there’s likely one at your local hospital) or your local La Leche League leader, and they can give you detailed help based on your specific situation.

 How will I know when my milk comes in?